boxbilling/docs/en/reference/introduction.rst

 * Supports automated billing, invoicing, product provisioning
 * Automatically create hosting accounts as soon as the payment is received, suspend when account becomes overdue, terminate when a specified amount of time passes.
 * Enable multiple currencies, accept one time and recurring payments
-* Boxbilling is perfectly created to sell shared and reseller hosting accounts, software licenses and downloadable products or any recurrent billing product.
+* BoxBilling is perfectly created to sell shared and reseller hosting accounts, software licenses and downloadable products or any recurrent billing product.
 * Helpdesk, knowledge base, news and announcements system.
 * Intuitive Web 2.0 AJAX powered interface with 100% usability score!
-* Client area can be translated in to any language.
+* Client area can be `translated in to any language`_.

 Automation
 --------------------------